On-demand synthetic monitor executions for CI/CD

 - Executions may be included or excluded from problem detection.

-- They can be triggered via the web UI or API.
+- Executions can be triggered via the web UI or API.

 These executions can validate that a new deployment of your software is successful and can be integrated with build tools like Jenkins or keptn.

-On-demand executions are also very valuable as quick monitor tests, for example, you might test a monitor after developing a complex script.
+On-demand executions are also very valuable as quick monitor tests, for example, to test a monitor after developing a complex script.
 Likewise, such executions can verify that a fix for a Dynatrace-detected problem was effective, for example, if you added host memory or reverted to an older application version.

-With their ability to be included or excluded from overall monitor results and problem detection, on-demand executions from assigned locations offer many more options than local playback of browser clickpaths.
+With their ability to be included or excluded from overall monitor results and problem detection, on-demand executions offer many more options than local playback of browser clickpaths.

 UI-based on-demand executions